MicrosoftDocs/memdocs/memdocs/intune/developer/mam-tunnel-ios-xamarin-bindings.md

 2. Open your app `.sln` file in Visual Studio.

-3. Use the Nuget Package Manager to update the `Microsoft.Intune.Tunnel.MAM.Xamarin.iOS` package to the latest version.
+3. Use the NuGet Package Manager to update the `Microsoft.Intune.Tunnel.MAM.Xamarin.iOS` package to the latest version.

 4. Update `Directory.Build.props` and change the values of `<ApplicationID>`, `<ClientID>` and `<TenantID>` to match the values of your _Bundle ID_, your _AAD application Client ID_ and your _AAD Tenant ID_ respectively.